candiepih/alx-system_engineering-devops/0x00-shell_basics/README.md

-# learning about shell basics
+# Learning about shell basics
 Topic aim was to understand several concepts on shell basics, such as:-
 ### General
 * What does RTFM mean?